roryprimrose/ModelBuilder/README.md

 DefaultTypeCreator will create a new instance of a type using Activator.CreateInstance and supports the optional provision of constructor arguments.

-EnumerableTypeCreate will create instances of most types derived from IEnumerable&lt;T&gt;.
+EnumerableTypeCreate will create instances of most types derived from ```IEnumerable<T>```.
 It will also attempt to populate the instance with data.

 ### Value generators